OWASP/owasp-mastg/tests/android/MASVS-CODE/MASTG-TEST-0042.md

 ## Dynamic Analysis

 The dynamic analysis of this section comprises validating whether the copyrights of the licenses have been adhered to.
-This often means that the application should have an `about` or `EULA` section in which the copy-right statements are noted as required by the license of the third party library.
+This often means that the application should have an `about` or `EULA` section in which the copyright statements are noted as required by the license of the third party library.